e999b3/tyrX/README.md

 - Open the unzipped folder with **Visual Studio Code** or load the solution file in **Visual Studio**.

 ### 4. Edit the Add-in Path
-Modify the `tyrX.addin` file to point to the correct path of the built assembly `r25.dll`.
+Modify the `tyrX.addin` file to point to the correct path of the built assembly `rX.dll`.

 ![image](https://github.com/user-attachments/assets/31d110b3-2d51-4da3-8610-01b91d73b3ce)